andkrau/digitalSignageGen/README.md

     Any combination of these values is acceptable as long as at least one value is supplied.

     scaleRoom
-    The minimum number of visible to events to enable content scaling.
+    The minimum number of visible events before enabling content scaling.
     Setting this value greater than 0 will fit up to 12 items on the room displays.
     This is best used whith buttonsRoom disabled and maxEvents set to under 12.

     scaleTodays
-    The minimum number of visible to events to enable content scaling.
+    The minimum number of visible events before enabling content scaling.
     Setting this value greater than 0 fit up to 12 items on the "today's events" display.
     This is best used whith buttonsTodays disabled.